 Remember when I talked about heroism and how elderberry was the stalwart defender against colds and flu?
-Taking 1 tsp of elderberry syrup daily will greatly reduce your chances of catching a cold (not to mention 10 strains of flu!).
-So before you even any type A flu symptoms (like fever, cough, sore throat, chills, etc.) start to appear, it’s best to keep some elderberry close at hand.
+Taking 1 teaspoon of elderberry syrup daily will greatly reduce your chances of catching a cold (not to mention 10 strains of flu!).
+So before you even any type A flu symptoms (like fever, cough, sore throat, chills, etc.) start to appear, it's best to keep some elderberry close at hand.

 Elderberry’s ability to strengthen and boost the immune system is second to none.
 It increases white blood cells which make it easy for your body to fend off sickness.
 An added bonus is simply that elderberry syrup tastes good too and is therefore great to use for the whole family.
 You can learn more about elderberry here.